nomadbsd/handbook/handbook.md

 (potential) size of the image as follows:
 `truncate -s +4G nomadbsd-x.y.z.img`.
 If you need more or less extra space, change the `-s` parameter accordingly.
-3. Create a vmdk file: `VBoxManage internalcommands createrawvmdk -filename ~/nomadbsd.vmdk -rawdisk nomadbsd-x.y.z.img`
+3. Create a vmdk file: `VBoxManage internalcommands createrawvmdk -filename ~/nomadbsd.vmdk -rawdisk /full/path/to/nomadbsd-x.y.z.img`
 4. Start VirtualBox<sup>™</sup>, and create a new virtual machine.
 Select *Use an existing virtual hard disk file* in the *Hard disk* settings, and choose *nomadbsd.vmdk* which we created in 3.